 The ghost town residents find simple reasons to celebrate life from their annual chili cook-off, Day of the Dead and good old fashion dirt floor dancing while throwing a few back while living life in the slow lane.

 Today, Terlingua portrays itself more of an attitude and state of mind than anything else.
 When you visit this former quicksilver mining town, appreciate all that’s now happening here; even if it scares you a little.
 And guess what?
-You don’t need a dime to explore Terlingua!
-Admission costs you nothing!
-Visitors are free to roam the town ruins (with respect of course!) and help keep Terlingua alive by patronizing their restaurants, lodging, shops and galleries.
+You actually don’t need to spend a dime to explore Terlingua.
+Visitors, tourists and gawkers are free to roam this quirky living ghost town ruins.
+But, do help keep Terlingua alive by patronizing their restaurants, lodging, shops and galleries.

 St. Agnes Church